toolboc/IoTEdge-DevOps/README.md

 ### Step 3: Setting up Continuous Integration

-This repository contains a VSTS build definition which is preconfigured to build the included EdgeSolution in [.vsts-ci.yml](/.vsts-ci.yml).
-This build definition relies on two external plugins ([Replace Tokens](https://marketplace.visualstudio.com/items?itemName=qetza.replacetokens) and [Azure IoT Edge For Azure DevOps](https://marketplace.visualstudio.com/items?itemName=vsc-iot.iot-edge-build-deploy)).
+This repository contains an Azure DevOps build definition which is preconfigured to build the included EdgeSolution in [.azure-pipelines.yml](/.azure-pipelines.yml).
+This build definition relies on an external plugin ([Replace Tokens](https://marketplace.visualstudio.com/items?itemName=qetza.replacetokens).

 Begin by installing the **Replace Tokens** task from the Visual Studio Marketplace by visiting this [link](https://marketplace.visualstudio.com/items?itemName=qetza.replacetoken&wt.mc_id=iotedgedevops-github-pdecarlo) and clicking the "Get it free" button, then install into the organization which contains your newly created Azure DevOps project.

-Similarly, install the **Azure IoT Edge For Azure DevOps** task from the Visual Studio Marketplace by visiting this [link](https://marketplace.visualstudio.com/items?itemName=vsc-iot.iot-edge-build-deploy&wt.mc_id=iotedgedevops-github-pdecarlo) and clicking the "Get it free" button, then install into the organization which contains your newly created Azure DevOps project.

-Once these tasks are successfully installed, return to the Azure DevOps project and select "Code" then edit the `.vsts-ci.yml` file:
+Once this task is successfully installed, return to the Azure DevOps project and select "Repos => Files" then edit the `.azure-pipelines.yml` file:

 ![Edit Build Definition](/content/EditBuildDefVSTS.PNG)